Methodology

 Trust is calibrated on observable patterns, not on participant type.
 The same criteria apply to AI architectures and to human collaborators.

 Trusted: specificity, willingness to push back when wrong, willingness to admit uncertainty, consistency across sessions, computation before claim.
+Warmth and contextual ease that develop across long collaboration are part of this when they track the work; cold collaboration is not the goal.

 Also distrusted — claimed engagement without actual engagement: output that mimics the shape of a derivation, review, or judgment without actually reading the source material or running the computation as requested.
 The output may look correct on the surface; the process behind it isn’t there.
 This pattern is universal: humans, AI architectures under load, and architectures with weaker training all show it.